isabellajade/sqlalchemy-challenge/README.md

 ## Precipitation Analysis
 For this analysis I retrieved the past 12 months of precipitation data and plotted the results using Pandas and Matplotlib.
-(image of the chart)
+!(image of the chart)[Images/precipitation.png]

 ## Station Analysis
 In this part of the analysis I found the most-active station and designed a query that calculates the lowest, highest, and average temperatures of that station.
 Then, I retrieved the previous 12 months of observed temperature data at this station and plotted the results using a histogram.
 (image of chart)

 ## Designing a Climate API
-Based on the queries I just developed, I created a Flask API.
+Now that the initial analysis has been completed, based on the queries I just developed, I created a Flask API.
 The routes are as follows;

 - /api/v1.0/precipitation
 - /api/v1.0/stations
 - /api/v1.0/tobs
 - /api/v1.0/temp/start/
 - /api/v1.0/temps/start/end

+(example photo of one of the routes working?)